synerthink/dotlanth/docs/src/introduction.md

 # Welcome to Dotlanth

-Welcome to the comprehensive documentation for Dotlanth, a next-generation virtual machine solution designed for high-performance parallel contract execution and state management.
+Welcome to the comprehensive documentation for Dotlanth, a next-generation virtual machine solution designed for high-performance parallel dot execution and state management.

 ## Project Overview

 Dotlanth consists of two main components that work together to provide a complete virtual machine and database solution:

 ### DOTVM (Virtual Machine)
-DOTVM is a highly efficient virtual machine designed to execute smart contracts with advanced parallelization capabilities.
+DOTVM is a highly efficient virtual machine designed to execute dots with advanced parallelization capabilities.
 It supports multiple architectures (32/64/128/256/512-bit) and provides robust security features.

 **Key Features:**
 - **Multi-architecture support**: 32, 64, 128, 256, and 512-bit architectures
-- **ParaContracts system**: Advanced parallel execution capabilities
+- **Paradots system**: Advanced parallel execution capabilities
 - **Comprehensive instruction set**: Arithmetic, control flow, memory, crypto, SIMD, and more
 - **Rust to DotVM transpilation**: Complete toolchain from Rust source to bytecode
 - **Advanced security and isolation**: Memory protection and secure execution